Need to do some spring carpet cleaning?

-4 Steps to Getting Winter Salt Stains out of Your Carpet
+4 Steps to Getting Winter Salt Stains Out of Your Carpet

-Step One: Figure out how big the job is
+Step One: Figure out how big the job is.

 If there are a few spots, you can most likely treat it with a simple vinegar-and-water-solution.
 If the whole place took a winter-sized beating, a deeper cleaning method like steam cleaning might be just what you need.

-Step Two: Find a time and gather supplies
+Step Two: Find a time and gather supplies.

-For salt stain spot cleaning, grab:
+For winter salt stain spot cleaning, grab:

 - A good vacuum